babylonlabs-io/networks/bbn-1/integration/staking-backend.md

 - *Staking* which creates new stake by locking BTC in the self-custodial Bitcoin Staking contract,
 - *Unbonding* which unbonds stake from the Bitcoin staking contract before the locking expires, and
-- *Withdraw* which extracts unlocked/unbonded stake to any wallet address specified by the staker.
+- *Withdraw* which extracts unlocked/unbonded stake to the staker's address.

-The full spec of the staking transactions can be found [here](https://github.com/babylonlabs-io/babylon/blob/main/docs/staking-script.md).
+The full spec of the transactions involved in the Bitcoin staking protocol can be found [here](https://github.com/babylonlabs-io/babylon/blob/main/docs/staking-script.md).

 Participants of the system can create staking transactions either through the